cyprianmbau-prog/Akan-names/README.md

 **Technologies used**

-This website is made using  three main technologies:.HTML
+This website is made using  three main technologies:.HTML-builds the basic structure of the pages

-                                                    .CSS
+                                                    .CSS-styles the pages

-                                                    .Javascript
+                                                    .Javascript-manipulates data entered

 **Contact information**